 Sales of substantial amounts of our Class A common shares in the public market, or the perception that these sales may occur, could cause the market price of our Class A common shares to decline.
 This could also impair our ability to raise additional capital through the sale of our equity securities.
-Under our Articles of Association, we are authorized to issue up to 630,000,000 shares, of which 268,062,362 common shares will be outstanding following this offering.
+Under our Articles of Association, we are authorized to issue up to shares, of which Class A common shares will be outstanding following this offering.
 We have agreed with the underwriters, subject to certain exceptions, not to offer, sell, or dispose of any shares of our share capital or securities convertible into or exchangeable or exercisable for any shares of our share capital during the 180-day period following the date of this prospectus.
 We cannot predict the size of future issuances of our shares or the effect, if any, that future sales and issuances of shares would have on the market price of our Class A common shares.

-In addition, we have adopted the 2018 Omnibus Equity Plan, a new omnibus equity incentive plan under which we have the discretion to grant a broad range of equity-based awards to eligible participants.
-See "Management-Long-Term Incentive Plans (LTIP)-2018 Omnibus Equity Plan."
+In addition, prior to the completion of this offering, we intend to cease any new grants under our existing equity incentive plans and to adopt the 2018 Omnibus Equity Plan, a new omnibus equity incentive plan under which we would have the discretion to grant a broad range of equity-based awards to eligible participants.
+See

+"Management-Long-Term Incentive Plans (LTIP)-2018 Omnibus Equity Plan."
 We intend to register all common shares that we may issue under the 2018 Omnibus Equity Plan.
 Once we register these common shares, they can be freely sold in the public market upon issuance, subject to volume limitations applicable to affiliates and the lock-up agreements described in the "Underwriting" section of this prospectus, and any other applicable restrictions.
 If a large number of our common shares or securities convertible into our common shares are sold in the public market after they become eligible for sale, the sales could reduce the trading price of our common shares and impede our ability to raise future capital.

-Our founder shareholders will, in the aggregate, own none of our outstanding Class A common shares and 61.4% of our outstanding Class B common shares and will control all matters requiring shareholder approval.
-Our founder shareholders also have the right to nominate a majority of our board and consent rights over certain corporate transactions.
+Our controlling shareholders and their affiliates will, in the aggregate, own % of our outstanding Class A common shares and % of our outstanding Class B common shares and, to the extent they act together, will control all matters requiring shareholder approval.
 This concentration of ownership limits your ability to influence corporate matters.

-Immediately following this offering of Class A common shares, our founder shareholders will own none of our Class A common shares and 61.4% of our Class B common shares, resulting in their ownership of 35.6% of our outstanding common shares, and, consequently, 57.2% of the combined voting power of our common shares.
+Immediately following this offering of Class A common shares, our controlling shareholders and their affiliates will own % of our Class A common shares and % of our Class B common shares after the closing of this offering and, consequently, % of the combined voting power of our common shares.
 See "Principal Shareholders."
-These entities, to the extent they act together, will control a majority of our voting power and will have the ability to control matters affecting, or submitted to a vote of, our shareholders.
-As a result, these shareholders may be able to elect the members of our board of directors and set our management policies and exercise overall control over us.
-In addition, we have entered into a shareholders agreement with our founder shareholders pursuant to which we have granted the founder shareholders the right to nominate directors to our board and committees, rights to information, and rights to approve certain of our corporate actions.
-See "Management-Shareholders Agreement."
-The rights granted pursuant to our shareholders agreement mean that our founder shareholders will be able to appoint a majority of our board despite owning a non-proportionate number of common shares and will be able to control any transaction involving a merger or change of control until they own less than 15% of the total voting power of our common shares.
-In addition, our Articles of Association require consent of our founder shareholders before our shareholders are able to take certain actions, including to amend such document.
-See "Description of Share Capital," "Management" and "Principal Shareholders" for more information.
+These entities, to the extent they act together, will control a substantial majority of our voting power and will have the ability to control matters affecting, or submitted to a vote of, our shareholders.
+As a result, these shareholders may be able to elect a substantial majority of the members of our board of directors and set our management policies and exercise overall control over us.
+See "Management" and "Principal Shareholders" for more information.